 Step 1.
 Learn about the three categories of people-helping animals to make sure an emotional support animal fits your needs best.

 - Service Animal — These are formally-trained animals who’ve been taught how to care for their human’s specific emotional or physical needs.
 Classically, this is the dog who guides his blind owner safely across the road.
 Service animals, however, can be a help to people with a variety of needs.
-Service dogs are trained to paw gently at their humans who disassociate or self-harm.
+Service dogs paw gently at their humans who disassociate or self-harm.
 For example:

 - Psychiatric Service Dogs — The name pretty much says it all!